dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 ### Introduction:

-Following the succesful implementation and testing of module2b and module2c, the next step is to implement the resurrection gateway, the final decision maker for which threads can and will be requed for attempted resurrection.
+Following the succesful implementation and testing of module2b and module2c, the next step is to implement the resurrection gatekeeper, the final decision maker for which threads can and will be requed for attempted resurrection.

-The older resurrection gateway code has been deprecated and commented out.
+The older resurrection gatekeeper code has been deprecated and commented out.
 It was formerly called from install_tomcat at the thread level,but that required that it handle a lot more functionality, such as output STDOUT/STDERR analysis, and tagging.
 Since then the read_output_with_watchdog function that is called from install_tomcat completely handles the output STDOUT/STDERR and the analysis of the output is done methodicially in both install_tomcat and threaded_install for complete falure and stub analysis as